hlship/threaded-conversation/docs/roominfo.md

 ## roominfo command

-This `lib/hls/debug/roominfo.dg` library provides a `roominfo` command that outputs useful information about the current room and all the objects within it.
+This `lib/hls/debug/roominfo.dg` library provides a `roominfo` command that prints useful information about the current room and all the objects within it.

 For example, `roominfo` near the start of [Sand-dancer](https://github.com/hlship/sanddancer-dialog) yields: